dacarlin/retro-recorder/readme.md

-![hero.img]

-Have you ever forgotten to press the "Record" button, and you realize after you have played the song?
+*Have you ever forgotten to press the "Record" button, and you realize after you have played the song?*

 The retro recorder is a digital "tape recorder" that also happens to be able to time travel.